StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >This tutorial presents a brief introduction of assembly to get you started.
 For brevity, I'll be skipping some of the finer details.
 If you're interested in a more thorough DS assembly reference, check out Tonc's [Whirlwind Tour of ARM Assembly](https://www.coranac.com/tonc/text/asm.htm#sec-arm).

-Different CPUs may use different assembly languages depending on which operations the CPU supports (the "instruction set" of the CPU).
+Different CPUs may use different assembly languages depending on which operations the CPU supports (the __instruction set__ of the CPU).
 While all CPUs support the minimum set of instructions required for a computer to function, extra instructions act as shortcuts that allow a program to compile to fewer lines of assembly, resulting in faster program execution in exchange for more complicated CPU hardware to support the additional instructions, and possibly instructions taking more space to store.
 This tutorial will use the __ARM__ instruction set, as this is the main instruction set used by _Explorers of Sky_'s code.
 Future uses of the word "assembly" in this tutorial will be shorthand for "ARM instruction set assembly language"; this is a common shorthand in the context of a specific game.

 >In addition to ARM, the DS's CPU supports another instruction set known as __THUMB__, which has less complicated instructions than ARM, but requires more instructions to accomplish the same functionality as ARM.
 The THUMB instruction set is out of the scope of this tutorial, though most of the concepts in this tutorial can be applied to any assembly language.